Seeing the museum with new eyes

 You’re looking at the museum through fresh eyes.Visitor, Brighton Museum

 The app was developed iteratively through a series of workshops and user tests at Brighton Museum from early 2017.
 In July 2018 Blast Theory organised a large public trial lasting three days, during which 170 visitors tried out the app.
 We gathered feedback through interviews and questionnaires, allowing us to conduct a thorough analysis of the user experience.
 The academic version of the analysis is published in this research paper.
+The final version was publicly available from early June through late September 2019.

 The most consistent reaction from visitors was that they felt the app offered them a new way of looking at museum objects or thinking about them.
 They saw the exhibition ’with other eyes’, or ’through fresh eyes’, looking with ’a different meaning’.
 One visitor explained that looking through another person’s eyes ’made art seem alive’.
 Another noted multiple levels of engagement happening at once: ’You’re actually looking for stuff that someone else would enjoy, but you’re also looking at your own experience and what your eye is drawn to’.